Visiting Blenheim Palace at Christmas is like seeing all the festive sparkle and magic you know and love… on steroids.

-Tickets are pricey.
-You need to pay separately for the garden trail and the palace experience and with a £10 parking charge added to this, it’s close to £100 per couple – and more for a family!
+Tickets are pricey and with an additional £10 parking charge, it’s well over £100 per couple – and even more for a family!

-In our opinion though, this felt worth it given just how much thought and pizzazz has gone into all the decorations.
+In our opinion, though, this feels worth it given just how much thought and pizzazz goes into the decorations each year.
 But we definitely don’t agree with the £10 parking fee.
 Given Blenheim Palace is out in the country, most people will drive to it, so we do think this is a little unfair.

-For those of you wanting to save a few quid, there is a Park & Ride service close by but even this costs £7 when booked officially through Blenheim Palace and See Tickets.
+For those of you wanting to save a few quid, there’s a Park & Ride service close by (called Oxford Parkway Park & Ride).

 Parking charges aside though, Christmas at Blenheim Palace is a total UK bucket list activity.
 Here’s why…

 Blenheim Palace Christmas Lights & Illuminated Trail

 Blenheim Palace has frequently topped lists of the best Christmas experiences in the UK and the palace’s annual mile-long illuminated trail probably has something to do with it.